ArturJS/glChAoS.P/wglChAoSP.Debug/readme.md

 **You can test the D3D11 debug version from this link: [wglChAoSP.Debug](https://brutpitt.github.io/glChAoS.P/wglChAoSP.Debug/wglChAoSP.html?width=1024&height=1024&maxbuffer=10&lowprec=1&intbuffer=20&tabletmode=0&glowOFF=0&lightGUI=0&Attractor=Hadley)**

+**It's just a little longer to load, please be patient*

 ### But there is just little other "visual" issue